wilsonmar/oss-perf/jenkins.md

 This page takes a hands-on approach to learn usage of Jenkins as setup in <a href="jenkins-setup.md">jenkins-setup</a>.

+Rather than inundating you with all items on each screen, this tutorial takes you to several screens invovled with each of several themes, such as Parameters, Git connection, Coverage, etc.

 <a id="Tabs">
 ## View Tabs</a>
 To group jobs into separate page views, click on the [+] at the top.

-There are two ways to reach the same screen.
+There are two or more ways to reach each prticular screen.

 <a id="JobStatus">
 ## Job Status</a>
+In the list of jobs (Dashboard), different icons are used

+0. For smaller icons, click the S among S | M | L at the bottom of the list.

 0. Before <a href="#NewJob">creating a new job</a>, click on an existing job to see the status screen.

 <img width="909" alt="jenkins build screen" src="https://cloud.githubusercontent.com/assets/300046/12532100/4394d7b4-c1c0-11e5-8d40-e92263aa3369.png">